-Elena Crippa and Zuzana Flaskova’s Paula Rego is an essential book capturing the full and striking breadth of Rego’s work, from early collage, to large-scale pastels of complex scenes staged in her studio
+Elena Crippa and Zuzana Flaskova’s Paula Rego is an essential book capturing the full and striking breadth of the artist’s work, from early collage to large-scale pastels of complex scenes staged in her studio.

-This essential book captures the full and striking breadth of Rego’s work, from early collage, to large-scale pastels of complex scenes staged in her studio.
-It includes both the iconic and the rarely seen, alongside insights into the deeply personal nature and socio-political roots of her uniquely subversive art.
+This essential book captures the full and striking breadth of Rego’s work, from early collage to large-scale pastels of complex scenes staged in her studio.
+It includes both the iconic and the rarely seen, alongside insights into the deeply personal nature and sociopolitical roots of her uniquely subversive art.

 “This is painting with the subversive edge of a contemporary fable, fresh from the imaginative depths of a wicked national treasure.” —New York Times